-Students master the theory and skills necessary to produce accurate drawings based on the ideas and sketches of engineers, architects, and designers.
-Students focus on performing mechanical drafting and design operations, using manual drafting techniques and Computer Aided Drafting and Design (CADD), and explore careers in drafting including industry certification options.
-Emphasis will be on the development of problem-solving skills and assembling professional portfolios.
-Students have the opportunity to compete in regional and state competitions in CAD and engineering design.
+Building on competencies taught in Drafting, students master the theory and manipulative skills necessary to produce complete and accurate drawings based on the ideas and sketches of engineers, architects, and designers.
+Students focus on performing mechanical drafting and design operations, using manual drafting techniques and computer-aided drafting and design (CADD), and additive manufacturing (3D printing) techniques.
+Students explore careers in drafting, including industry certification options.
+Contextual instruction and student participation in cocurricular career and technical student organization (CTSO) activities will develop leadership, interpersonal, and career skills.
+High-quality work-based learning (HQWBL) will provide experiential learning opportunities related to students' career goals and/or interests, integrated with instruction, and performed in partnership with local businesses and organizations.
 Industry credentials: NOCTI Drafting.
 This course may be taken as a dual enrollment course earning six college credits from CVCC.
 CVCC course numbers DRF 201 and DRF 202.
-Sequential options: Drafting I, Drafting III
+Sequential options: Drafting I, Drafting Architectural